ScilifelabDataCentre/pathogens-portal/content/english/plp-program-background.md

 {{< plp_table category="plp1" >}}

-### PLP TDPs
+### PLP TDP 2021

-The following capabilities were established during the Technology Development Project (TDP) call.
+The following capabilities were established during the Technology Development Project (TDP) call in 2021.
 Some projects also received continuation funding from REPLPCM.

 {{< plp_table category="tdp" >}}